How to use our recipes

 If you have been prescribed a phosphate binder we will advise you when to take these according to the guidance you have received from your doctor or dietitian.
 Read the Food Facts for more information.

-These meals are suitable if you have been advised to follow a low potassium diet.
+These recipes are suitable for everyone and are particularly useful if you have been advised to eat less potassium.
 They may contain some higher potassium ingredients but when used in the quantities and serving sizes specified, the overall content of the dish is low.
 Read the Food Facts for more information.

 These meals are suitable if you have been advised to reduce the amount of protein in your diet.
 They contain no more than 20g per serving in a main meal and no more than 6g per serving in puddings or cakes.
 Read the Food Facts for more information.

-Low protein diets should only be initiated under the supervision of a kidney dietitian and are not suitable for people receiving dialysis.
+You should only reduce the protein in your diet under the supervision of a kidney dietitian and is not suitable for people receiving dialysis.

 We do not add salt to any Kidney Kitchen dish and low salt recipes will contain less than 0.3g salt per 100g.
 We adapt every dish to be as low in salt as possible and instead introduce more flavour using herbs and spices.